timkulp/ItsNotMagic/README.md

 ## Encountering The Other

 In the worlds of Dungeons & Dragons, magic is as natural as water.
-While not common, it is known and understood to exist.
+While not everyone can control magic, it is known and understood to exist.
 Characters in D&D recognize that magic is a great power that flows through the multiverse, a power that can build worlds or destroy them.
-Magic is not all there is in the multiverse, there are other powers just as potent and even more destructive.
+Magic is not the only power in the multiverse, there are other powers just as potent and even more destructive.
 What happens when one of these *other* powers leaks into our world?

 Welcome to *It’s Not Magic*, an adventure that takes players into a world where magic is not the ultimate power.
 Deep into a Wizard’s Dungeon known as The Madhouse players will encounter other worldly horrors, deadly traps and awaken dormant powers within themselves.